RhoInc/open-source-handbook/README.md

 *Policy* – The Open Government initiative ( [https://www.whitehouse.gov/open/](https://www.whitehouse.gov/open/)) which began in 2009 is pushing for more openness and transparency in government, and recently led to a draft federal source code policy that would mandate code sharing for federally funded research ( [https://sourcecode.cio.gov/](https://sourcecode.cio.gov/))

 *Professional Development* – Working on an open source project can be a form of on-the-job professional development.
-It is a great way to keep up with external innovations and open source projects serve as great &quot;work samples&quot; on a resume.
+It is a great way to keep up with external innovations and open source projects serve as great "work samples" on a resume.

 # Developer Guidance